sapient-cogbag/cmp-nvim-lsp/README.md

 # Capabilities

 Language servers provide different completion results depending on the capabilities of the client.
 Neovim's default omnifunc has basic support for serving completion candidates. nvim-cmp supports more types of completion candidates, so users must override the capabilities sent to the server such that it can provide these candidates during a completion request.
-These capabilities are provided via the helper function `require('cmp_nvim_lsp').default_capabilities`
+These capabilities are provided via the helper function `require('cmp_nvim_lsp').modify_capabilities`

 As these candidates are sent on each request, **adding these capabilities will break the built-in omnifunc support for neovim's language server client**. `nvim-cmp` provides manually triggered completion that can replace omnifunc.
 See `:help cmp-faq` for more details.